 - It’s got to be considerably different in scope and in detail from other works that are serving the same visitor or user intent.

 - It’s got to create an emotional response.
-I want to feel awe.
-I want to feel surprise.
-I want to feel joy, anticipation, or admiration for that piece of content in order for it to be considered 10x.
+It should create a sense of awe, surprise or joy, a feeling of anticipation or admiration for that piece of content in order for it to be considered 10x better than the content form competitors.

 - It has to solve a problem or answer a question by providing that comprehensive, accurate, exceptional information or resources.